DeliverySlip/secure-messaging-php/README.md

 ```$xslt
 php ./composer.phar install
 ```
+From here, all dependencies have been installed, you can call the library components from the project root

 # Usage
 For examples on how to use the supported features in the PHP SDK, see the unit tests folders.